 There are quality requirements for solvents used in organic synthesis.
-As one of the most reliable research chemical suppliers in China, we have a lot of custom synthesis to do and many solvents to process every day.
+As one of the most reliable research chemical suppliers in China, we have a lot of custom syntheses to do and many solvents to process every day.
 Today we share some of our processing methods for solvent drying and purification used in our labs.
 Please check if they are also useful for you.

 Boiling Point: 56.2°C, Refractive Index: 1.358 8, Relative Density: 0.7899.

 Ordinary acetone from the market often has a little water and reductive impurities within, such as methanol and acetaldehyde.
 Our purification method is as follows:

 #1.
 Add potassium permanganate 2.5g to acetone 250ml and reflux.
 If the purple color of potassium permanganate disappears, continue to add potassium permanganate and reflux until the purple does not fade.
 Distill to collect acetone, then dry it over anhydrous potassium carbonate or calcium sulfate, then filter and distill to collect the fraction at 55-56.5 °C. When we purify acetone in this way, its reducing matter can’t be too much, or it will consume a lot of potassium permanganate and acetone and take longer to run the whole process.